Top 100 Countries by Population Growth Rate, 2025

 Main international demographic benchmark for cross-country estimates and projections.

-Values and ordering follow the sources listed above.
+Values and ordering follow the World Bank WDI indicator listed above.
+Data checked: May 4, 2026.